-Provided the business use is 50%, the above rules are the responsibility of the employer.
+The above rules are the responsibility of the employer.
 If the Company does not comply with the rules and does not include the fringe benefit in the employee's income, the Company will have to prorate automobile expenses between business and personal.
 The personal portion of the expenses will not be deductible by the company as necessary trade or business expenses.